EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

  edhoc-unique = EDHOC-Exporter("EDHOC Unique", length),

  where length equals the desired length of the edhoc-unique byte string.
-The client then adds the edhoc-unique byte string as a ChallengePassword in the attributes section of the PKCS#10 Request to prove to the server that the authenticated EDHOC client is in possession of the private key associated with the certification request, and was able to sign the certification request after the EDHOC session was established.
+The client then adds the edhoc-unique byte string as a challengePassword (see Section 5.4.1 of {{RFC2985}}) in the attributes section of the PKCS#10 Request to prove to the server that the authenticated EDHOC client is in possession of the private key associated with the certification request, and signed the certification request after the EDHOC session was established.

 ## Optimizations